mridul3301/blog/src/pages/posts/Bayes.md

 <br>

-Bayesian approach is said to be subjective in the way mentioned below.
 In the example above, all persons A, B & C are correct about the disease.
 It’s just they predicted based on the knowledge and the prior information available to them.
 But, A  cannot say that the probability is 90% with just the information he has.
 The probability only gets updated after we add more and more information.
 The degree of belief helps form the probabilistic base of everything.

 **<span style="text-decoration:underline; font-size: 24px">Conditional Probability</span>**